Giant spider crab catch limits

-The VFA has introduced a new, reduced daily recreational catch and possession limit of 15 spider crabs, including giant spider crabs, across Victorian waters.
+In 2021 the VFA introduced a reduced daily recreational catch and possession limit of 15 spider crabs, including giant spider crabs, across Victorian waters.

-The new limit – halved from 30 to 15 – better balances spider crab values and more equitably share spider crabs among fishers and other stakeholders.
+The reduce limit of 15 giant spider crabs better balances spider crab values and more equitably shares spider crabs among fishers and other stakeholders.

 All other recreational fishing rules that apply to spider crabs remain unchanged.
 You can find these fishing rules by clicking here: